stefalda/ReactNativeLocalization/README.md

  All the basic code is now in the localized-strings project and in the react-localization version that adds support for embedding JSX code in the formatted strings, by overriding the formatString method.

  This version adds a custom version of the `getInterfaceLanguage` to retrieve the interface language from the native OS.

+ **To simplify Android versions' configuration, versions 1.0.11 and up are compatible only with ReactNative >= 0.56.0**

 ## What it does